 This can take a little practice, I have been working on my technique for a while!

-It really is a case of just stretching and pulling until you have a rough circle.
-But the dough is soft so can tear under its own weight if your mojo aint right.
+The dough is soft so can tear under its own weight when transferring the bread to the oil if your mojo ain’t right.

 If you want to take a slightly easier route, you can grease some baking parchment.
 Then drop on the dough and shape it there before sliding into the oil!

 Langos stalls typically list a whole host of toppings, everything from ketchup to salami gets listed, so you could go to town!

 You need two or maybe three things.

-- Cheese: Hungarian cheese is awful, but it works on this recipe, use a relatively mildly flaovurs cheese.
+- Cheese: Hungarian cheese is awful, but it works on this recipe, you should use a relatively mildly flavoured cheese.
 Something like an ementhal or gouda is fine.

 - Garlic Oil: I have added instructions on how to make this in the recipe below.
 It is way too pokey for me, but Hungarians and my wife loves the stuff, so I will leave that up to you.

 One final note, if I find out any of you have put anything green anywhere near these I will find out and I will hunt you down and have words!